leo-chartier/moonshot/project_report.md

 As I was playing a Visual Novel game, I was unexpectedly brought back to an earlier point in the game.
 I investigated the reason by looking at the code and found the issue.
 The developer used a `jump` (`goto` in some languages) instead of a `call`.

-This kind of mistake can easily be made in this field of video games as creators of Visual Novels are more knowledgeable about arts than programming.
+This kind of mistake can easily be made in this field of video games as creators of visual novels are more knowledgeable about arts than programming.

 This led me to the idea for this project: Creating a tool that would assist developers and players by analyzing the different paths and more.